LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Background

+This work focuses on time series forecasting, which involves predicting future values based on historical data.
+Formally, let $\mathbf{X}_{1: L}=\left(\mathbf{x}_1, \cdots, \mathbf{x}_L\right)^{\top} \in \mathbb{R}^{L \times M}$ be a history sequence of $L$ multivariate time series, where for any time step $t$, each row $\mathbf{x}_t=$ $\left(x_{t 1}, \ldots, x_{t M}\right) \in \mathbb{R}^{1 \times M}$ is a multivariate vector consisting of $M$ variables or channels.
+Given a history sequence $\mathbf{X}_{1: L}$ with look-back window $L$, the goal of multivariate time series forecasting is to predict a sequence $\mathbf{X}_{L+1: L+\tau}=\left(\mathbf{x}_{L+1}, \ldots, \mathbf{x}_{L+\tau}\right)^{\top} \in \mathbb{R}^{\tau \times M}$ for the future $\tau$ timesteps.
 To achieve this in a decentralized and privacy-preserving manner, we consider a federated learning (FL) system where $N$ participants collaborate to build a global model $G_T$ that generalizes well to their future observations.
 In our FL system, there is a central server $\mathcal{S}$ and a client pool $\mathcal{C} = [C_1, C_2, \ldots, C_N]$, where each client $i$ has a dataset of size $|\mathcal{D}_i| = N_i$.
-The training procedure involves $T$ rounds of interaction between the server and the clients: \begin{itemize} \item The server broadcasts the current global model $G^{t-1}$ to all participating clients.
-Note the initial model $G^0$ is randomly initialized. \item Each client $i$ updates the global model $G^{t-1}$ using its local dataset $\mathcal{D}_i$ via mini-batch stochastic gradient descent (SGD) and sends its updated model weights back to the server. \item The server aggregates the local updates $G^{t}_{i}$ from all clients to generate a new global model $G^{t}$, which is then shared with the clients in the next round. \end{itemize} This iterative process continues until the global model achieves satisfactory performance on all clients' data, ensuring it generalizes well across the diverse datasets in the federated setting.
+The training procedure comprises $T$ rounds of interaction between the server and the clients, as follows. \textbf{Step 1. }The server broadcasts the current global model $G^{t-1}$ to all participating clients.
+Note the initial model $G^0$ is randomly initialized. \textbf{Step 2. }Each client $i$ updates the global model $G^{t-1}$ using its local dataset $\mathcal{D}_i$ via mini-batch stochastic gradient descent (SGD) and sends its updated model weights back to the server. \textbf{Step 3. }The server aggregates the local updates $G^{t}_{i}$ from all clients to generate a new global model $G^{t}$, which is then shared with the clients in the next round.
+This iterative process continues until the global model achieves satisfactory performance on all clients' data, ensuring it generalizes well across the diverse datasets in the federated setting.